-Hair growth gummies work in the same way any supplement pill does.
+Gummies for hair growth work in the same way any supplement pill does.
 Biotin, iron and zinc tablets are alternatives to these (if you need to take them due to a deficiency).

-Hair growth gummies are a marketing gimmick in most cases.
+Hair gummies are a marketing gimmick in most cases.